A condo complex with HOA, indicating community living and homeowners' association in real estate.

 Share:

-Yet another important factor to weigh – and one sometimes forgotten – is whether the home you’re looking at would require you to join a homeowners association.
+Another important factor to weigh is whether the home you’re looking at requires you to join a homeowners association (HOA).

-Let’s take a look at what an HOA is, how it works and what you need to know about living in an HOA-run community before deciding whether a home connected to an HOA is right for you.
+Understanding what an HOA is, how it works and what you can expect from living in an HOA-run community can help you decide whether a home connected to an HOA is right for you.

 What Is A Homeowners Association (HOA)?

-Homeowners associations – HOAs for short – are private organizations that oversee the management of some residential communities.
-HOAs establish sets of rules and regulations called bylaws for those living in the community to follow.
+Homeowners associations, more commonly known as HOAs, are private organizations that oversee the management of certain residential communities.
+HOAs collect dues from member homes and establish sets of rules and regulations called bylaws for those living in the community to follow.
 They’re most often used to govern common-interest communities, such as planned neighborhoods, townhouses and multiunit apartment buildings or condominiums.

-As you might imagine, living in a community run by an HOA can have its pros and cons.
+Living in a community run by an HOA can have its pros and cons.
 While the group’s governance might prevent you from doing exactly what you want with your property, the rules set in place are designed to preserve the neighborhood and help all the homes maintain their property values.
-Furthermore, the fees that HOA community residents typically pay are used to maintain the common areas and keep the entire neighborhood appealing.
+The fees that HOA community residents typically pay are also used to maintain the common areas and keep the entire neighborhood appealing.

 See What You Qualify For